dadleyy/flyby/README.md

 <a name="usage"></a>
 ## Usage

-The `Flyby` interface can be thought of as a factory - it builds an interface that expose [actions](#actions) which provide semantically intuitive communication between client side data and server side apis.
+`Flyby` is a factory - it builds an interface that expose [actions](#actions) which provide semantically intuitive communication between client side data and server side apis.

 ### Defining a resource